top of page

 great question.

-By working with us, you will gain access to a new layer of understanding about soil remediation.
+By working with us or attending our workshops, you will gain access to a new layer of understanding about soil remediation: how to grow and apply the beneficial microorganisms in soil.
 Here at AERI, we strive to make scientific research accessible to the public and available for community and educational benefit.
 Our goal is to make it possible for everyone to learn how to monitor their own soils and make their own management decisions for the plants that they grow.

 Why you?